bhanu-devv/csu-utilities-data-system/README.md

 # CSU Utilities Data Management System
+A data-driven system for managing and analyzing campus utility usage.
 ## Overview
 This project is being developed to manage and analyze utility data such as energy, water, and steam across campus buildings.